 The filing or prosecution of criminal charges or other civil administrative investigations against an employee for alleged misconduct or criminal activity shall not be determinative as to appropriate disciplinary action, if any, under this policy.
 The County may investigate the employee's alleged misconduct or activities and determine the appropriate discipline, if any, without regard to pending administrative or criminal charges.
 The disposition of such administrative or charge is independent of a disciplinary investigation.
-Although the County may utilize information obtained during other investigations, the County's decision to take appropriate disciplinary action may or may not correspond with the filing, or non-filing, of criminal charges or civil actions.
+Although the County may utilize information obtained during other investigations, the County's decision to take appropriate disciplinary action may or may not respond with the filing, or non-filing, of criminal charges or civil actions.
 A felony conviction while employed with the County is just cause for termination.

-Staff is responsible for reporting any incident or conduct they believe is inappropriate and/or in violation of County Policies and Procedures.
+Staff are responsible for reporting any incident or conduct they believe is inappropriate and/or in violation of County Policies and Procedures whether the conduct occurs on-duty or off-duty.
 This duty includes incidents actually observed, reported by residents, reported by staff, or suspected due to other facts.

-When the County believes that discipline of a classified employee in the form of a paid or unpaid suspension, reduction or elimination of longevity pay, demotion or termination is possible, a predisciplinary conference shall be scheduled.
+When the County believes that discipline of a classified employee in the form of a paid or unpaid suspension, reduction or elimination of longevity pay, demotion or termination, or loss of pay, a pre-disciplinary conference shall be scheduled.
 Prior to the pre-disciplinary meeting, the employee will be provided with written notice of the charges against him.
-At the pre-disciplinary conference, the employee may respond to the charges or have his chosen representative respond.
+At the pre-disciplinary conference, the employee may respond to the charges,'-Verbally or in--writing, or have his/her chosen representative respond.
+The employee may also waive the pre-Disciplinary conference.
 Failure to attend the pre-disciplinary conference shall be deemed a waiver of the conference.